Dollar General Corporation Logo

 1972 – 1984

-There was a period in the history of the chain of stores when the base of the logo disappeared, due to which the background turned white.
-This made it possible to make the letters black, increase the spacing between them, and split the inscription so that the word “DOLLAR” was in the first line.
-For it, a geometric font was used with quadrangular intra-letter gaps at “D,” “O,” and “R.” It was similar to the Pistoleer Condensed Condensed from Iconian Fonts, but not completely: there were triangular serifs in the upper right corner of the “D” and “R.” Moreover, the serif was the only element that made it possible to distinguish “D” from “O.” The phrase “GENERAL STORES,” located at the bottom, was also written in a grotesque.
+There was a period in the chain’s history when the base of the logo disappeared, resulting in the background turning white.
+This made it possible to set the letters in black, increase the spacing between them, and split the inscription so that the word “DOLLAR” appeared on the first line.
+For it, a geometric font was used with quadrangular intra-letter gaps at “D,” “O,” and “R.” It was similar to the Pistoleer Condensed from Iconian Fonts, but not completely: there were triangular serifs in the upper right corner of the “D” and “R.” Moreover, the serif was the only element that made it possible to distinguish “D” from “O.” The phrase “GENERAL STORES,” located at the bottom, was also written in a grotesque.
 Still, the style of the letters was different.

 1984 – 1995

-In 1984, the designers regrouped parts of the logo.
+In 1984, the designers regrouped the logo’s elements.
 So the word “DOLLAR” was on the left, and the second half of the name was divided into two lines and shifted to the right.
 Moreover, the permutations did not affect either the font or the color of the inscription.
-But the brand name now has a base in the form of a yellow rectangle with rounded corners and a thin black outline.
+But the brand name now sits on a yellow rectangle with rounded corners and a thin black outline.

 1995 – 2009